Down the Drain, Down the Drain

-Stunned by the sight before them, the remaining quintet stands in the parking lot as the blueish-green, corpselike body of what was once their friend walks toward them from the water.
-Even from this distance, they can make out the yellow reflection in her eyes and growth and death at her feet, but mostly they can make out her smile.
-A smile so large that it distorts her face and warps her lips and teeth into a terrifying rictus.
+Stunned by the sight before them, the remaining quintet stood in the parking lot as the blueish-green, corpselike body of what was once their friend walked toward them from the water.
+Even from the long-distance, they could make out the yellow reflection in her eyes and glowing growth and death at her feet, but mostly they could make out her smile.
+A smile so large that it distorted her face and warped her lips and teeth into a terrifying rictus.

-“We have to get out of here,” Angelica murmurs, “We have to keep moving.”
+“We have to get out of here,” Angelica murmured, “We have to keep moving.”

-Glossy, tearful eye-contact is made among the group as they take their supplies and turn and run toward the market at the edge of town.
-Deep into the darkness, they run, trying not to look back, trying not to talk, trying not to cry, trying not to think, but Angelica does.
+Glossy, tearful eye-contact was made among the group as they took their supplies and turned and ran toward the market at the edge of town.
+Deep into the darkness, they ran, trying not to look back, trying not to talk, trying not to cry, trying not to think, but Angelica did.

-For the first time in as long as she can remember she hopes that her dad will find her, that he will come to her rescue.
+For the first time in as long as she could remember she hoped that her dad would find her, that he would come to her rescue.
 He hadn’t been there for her much.
-Maybe that’s not fair.
-He had been there, just maybe not in the ways that she wanted him to be.
+Maybe that wasn’t fair.
+He had been there, just maybe not in the ways that she wanted or needed him to be.
 He was a deeply critical man and that can leave scars on a child, driving the course of their lives toward self-destruction, or at least counseling.

-As she runs, she tells herself that if there is a part of her that does not forgive him, if he saves her, she will forgive it.
+As she ran, she told herself that if there was a part of her that did not forgive him, if he saved her, she would forgive it.

-As she runs, she tells herself that if there is a part of him that she has refused to understand, if he saves her, she will try harder.
+As she ran, she told herself that if there is a part of him that she has refused to understand, if he saved her, she would try harder.

-But there were times when he was there when she did need him.
+But there were times when he was there when she did need him and she didn’t know it.
 At the time they too were a source of frustration, a source of embarrassment.
 Like in tenth grade when she snuck out of the house and got way too drunk at Jennifer Cooly’s house when Jennifer’s mom was out of town.
 The house was full of drunk boys and girls.
-Angelica had drank so much that she was throwing up uncontrollably on the back porch as the other kids laughed and pointed.
+Angelica had imbibed so much that she was throwing up uncontrollably on the back porch as the other kids laughed and pointed.
 Her dad came storming in and picked her up completely, even with his slight frame, carried her to the car, and took her home.
-It was the first time she realized that he was tracking her phone, but he also held her hair out of her face while she expelled what alcohol was left in her system and then made her a sandwich.
+It was the first time she realized that he was tracking her phone, but he also held her hair away from her face while she expelled what alcohol was left in her system and then made her a sandwich.

 And, of course, he was there when her mom died.

-Next to her, there is a crack and a sizzle as Carter ignites one of the flares.
-The light both terrifies and comforts her.
-Comfort that she can see, terror that she might be seen.
+Next to her, there was a crack and a sizzle as Carter ignited one of the flares.
+The light both terrified and comforted her.
+Comfort that she could see, terror of what she might see.

 “It’s not far.
-There’ll be a phone,” Carter says through heavy panting to the left of her.
-Left of Carter she can hear the footfalls and whimpering of Brad, to her right she sees the eyes of Tiffany, wild with fear, and beyond that, the stone-faced look on TwoBits face.
+There’ll be a phone,” Carter said through heavy panting to the left of her.
+Left of Carter she could hear the footfalls and whimpering of Brad, to her right she saw the eyes of Tiffany, wild with fear, and beyond that, the stone-faced look on TwoBits face.

-Brad falls to his knees sobbing as the group stops.
+Brad fell to his knees sobbing as the group stopped.

 “Get up!”
-Carter yells, attempting to convey compassion, but expressing only panic.
+Carter yelled, attempting to convey compassion, but expressing only panic.

-“We have to keep moving,” Tiffany begs, crawling under Brad’s arm trying to help him up.
+“We have to keep moving,” Tiffany begged, crawling under Brad’s arm trying to help him up.

-Carter grabs his other arm and throws it over his shoulder and helps get Brad to his feet, “Come on, man.
+Carter grabbed his other arm and threw it over his shoulder and helped get Brad to his feet, “Come on, man.
 I’ll help you, but we have to keep moving.”

-“On, shit,” Angelica whispers as she notices and points at a faint green glow in the tree line next to them.
-Looking up they can see the sharp silhouettes of the trees in the starlight expanding and bending, the ominous creek of the growth and death of the trees cutting the silence, a subtle sound made deafening by the fear and stillness surrounding.
+“On, shit,” Angelica whispered as she noticed and pointed at a faint green glow in the tree line next to them.
+Looking up, they could see the sharp silhouettes of the trees in the starlight expanding and bending, the ominous creek of the growth and death of the trees cutting the silence, a subtle sound made deafening by the fear and stillness surrounding.

-“Fuck, fuck, fuck,” TwoBit repeats as he fumbles through his bag and finds the other flare.
-He cracks off the striker cap doubling the orange glow as they all look into the blackness around them.
-“Get him the fuck up and let’s keep going,” he continues attempting to sound commanding.
+“Fuck, fuck, fuck,” TwoBit repeated as he fumbled through his bag and found the other flare.
+He cracked off the striker cap doubling the orange glow as they all looked into the blackness around them.
+“Get him the fuck up and let’s keep going,” he continued, attempting to sound commanding.

-“I know she’s fucking dead and we’ll be fucking dead too if we don’t start moving you fucking pussy!”
-TwoBit yells at Brad, darting his eyes back and forth at the group in front of him.
+“I know she’s fucking dead and we’ll all be fucking dead too if we don’t start moving you fucking pussy!”
+TwoBit yelled at Brad, darting his eyes back and forth at the group in front of him.
 “Fucking leave his ass, we have to go!”

-“I’m not leaving him,” Carter says to TwoBit.
+“I’m not leaving him,” Carter said to TwoBit.

 “You’re such a bleeding heart pussy, you fucking pussy,” TwoBit now directed at Carter, “your sensitive, shy bullshit might work at the fucking warehouse or some shithole coffee shop, but that shit ain’t gonna keep you alive now!
 Now, fucking move!”